 Red Lodge Clay Center Long-Term Resident 2009-10, Short-Term Resident (AIA) 2009

-Nicholas makes highly functional, uniquely handmade objects for use.
-The reductive minimal aesthetic found in his work is abstracted from his appreciation for all things precisely done with style.
-The ceramic pieces are high-fire slip cast porcelain with glaze and decals; the trays the pots rest upon are CNC-milled MDF, with automotive paint and rubber.
+In his ceramic practice Nicholas makes highly functional, uniquely handmade objects for use.
+The refined and accurate aesthetic found in his work is abstracted from his appreciation for all things precisely done with style.
+His ceramic pieces are high-fire slip cast porcelain and glaze.

-I make utilitarian wares using a precise, minimal, and efficient geometric language that nourishes my focused interest in defining perfectly handmade.
-It is the fascination with this seemingly paradoxical concept that propels me daily to practice my craft in a way that searches for a satisfying balance between how much evidence of handwork I put in, and how much evidence I take out.
+I make utilitarian pots using a precise, clean, and efficient geometric language as I try to define perfectly handmade.
+The act of making allows me to practice my craft repeatedly while looking for the nuance of how much evidence of handwork I put in and how much hand I take out.